danrusei/danrusei.github.io/content/posts/migrate_danube_etcd_to_raft.md

 ## Implementation Challenges

-### Serialization: bincode vs serde_json

-Our initial implementation used bincode to serialize Raft RPC payloads (AppendEntries, Vote, InstallSnapshot).
-This worked until we hit a wall: `RaftCommand` contains `serde_json::Value` fields, and bincode does not support `serde::Deserializer::deserialize_any`, which `serde_json::Value` requires.

-The error surfaced as a cryptic deserialization failure on followers during log replication.
-The fix was straightforward, switch all network RPC serialization from bincode to serde_json.
-Log entries (stored in redb) already used serde_json, so this brought everything into alignment.
-Raft metadata (Vote, LogId) still uses bincode since those are simple fixed-size types with no `Value` fields.
+**Serialization.** We initially used bincode for Raft RPC payloads, but `RaftCommand` contains `serde_json::Value` fields which require `deserialize_any`, unsupported by bincode.
+Switching network serialization to serde_json fixed it.
+Raft metadata (Vote, LogId) still uses bincode since those are simple fixed-size types.

-### Read-After-Write Consistency

-After the migration, several schema compatibility tests started failing.
-The symptom: setting a schema's compatibility mode to "none" and then immediately registering a breaking schema would fail with "mode: Backward", the old default.

-The root cause is inherent to Raft's replicated architecture.
-Writes go through the leader and are applied to each node's state machine after consensus.
-On a follower, there is a small window between a write being acknowledged and the follower's local state machine reflecting it.
-With etcd, the round-trip latency to a remote server masked this, by the time the response came back over the network, the watch had usually fired.
-With embedded Raft on a single node, the write returns almost instantly, but the follower's state machine may lag by a few hundred milliseconds.

-This is the expected behavior of any eventually-consistent read path in a replicated system.
-In production, this window is negligible, operators don't issue sub-second sequences of dependent admin commands.

-With `LocalCache` removed entirely (it was originally introduced to avoid network round-trips to remote etcd), all reads now go directly to the Raft state machine, an in-memory BTreeMap in the same process.
-There's no second copy of the data, no cache invalidation bugs, and no stale-cache surprises.

-### Timeout Tuning
+**Read-after-write on followers.** With etcd, network round-trip latency masked the gap between a write being committed and the local state reflecting it.
+With embedded Raft, writes return almost instantly but a follower's state machine may lag by milliseconds.
+This is inherent to replicated systems and negligible in production.
+Removing `LocalCache` (the old in-process etcd replica) also eliminated an entire class of stale-cache bugs.

-The default openraft timeouts (50ms heartbeat, 150-300ms election timeout) were too aggressive for gRPC + JSON serialization over a network.
-This caused spurious election timeout warnings in the logs.
-We tuned them to 500ms heartbeat and 1500-3000ms election timeout, still much faster than etcd's lease-based failure detection.
+**Timeout tuning.** Default openraft timeouts (50ms heartbeat) were too aggressive for gRPC + JSON over a network.
+We tuned to 500ms heartbeat / 1500-3000ms election timeout, still much faster than etcd lease-based failure detection.

-### Write Forwarding

-In Raft, only the leader can commit writes.
-When a follower receives a write request, it needs to forward it. openraft signals this with a `ForwardToLeader` error containing the leader's address.
-We added a `ClientWrite` gRPC RPC so followers can transparently proxy writes to the leader.
+**Write forwarding.** Only the Raft leader can commit writes.
+We added a `ClientWrite` gRPC RPC so followers transparently proxy writes to the leader.
 From the broker's perspective, `put()` works on any node.

-## Takeaways

-**The MetadataStore trait abstraction was the key enabler.** Because all broker code programmed to a trait rather than directly to etcd, the migration was mostly a backend swap.
-Most files in the `resources/` layer needed zero changes.

-**Embedded consensus is simpler than it sounds.** openraft handles the hard parts (leader election, log replication, snapshot transfer, membership changes).
-What we implemented is plumbing: a state machine that applies commands to a BTreeMap, a log store that writes to redb, and a gRPC transport that shuttles bytes between peers.

-**Read-after-write on followers has inherent latency.** In any replicated system, a follower's local state lags slightly behind the leader.
-This is not a bug, it's the trade-off for local reads without network hops.

-**etcd is Raft. openraft is Raft.
-The guarantees are the same.** We didn't trade correctness for simplicity.
-We removed a network hop and an operational dependency.
-The consensus algorithm and the formal guarantees it provides, is mathematically identical.

-## Key Advantages
+## Key Advantages for Danube

 - **Zero external dependencies** — No etcd cluster to deploy, monitor, or upgrade.
 A Danube cluster is just N broker processes.
 - **Single binary deployment** — One `danube-broker` binary contains the consensus layer, metadata store, and message broker.
 Build once, deploy anywhere.
 - **Faster failure detection** — Raft heartbeats detect broker failure in ~2-3 seconds vs over 20 seconds with etcd lease TTLs.
 - **Lower read latency** — Metadata reads hit an in-memory BTreeMap in the same process.
 No network round-trip, no serialization.
 - **Unified cluster membership** — Raft *is* the membership protocol.
 Explicit roles (voter/learner) and staged join workflow (`--join` → add → promote → activate) give operators full control over scaling.
-- **Reduced resource footprint** — No separate etcd processes, no extra network hops, no duplicate storage.
-One redb file per broker replaces an entire etcd data directory.
 - **Pure Rust stack** — openraft + redb + tonic + tokio.
 No CGO, no cross-language FFI, single `cargo build`, single debugging stack.
 - **Simpler codebase** — `LocalCache` (an in-process replica of remote etcd data) was eliminated entirely.
 The Raft state machine *is* the local cache.
 Watch events use `tokio::sync::broadcast`, no network reconnection logic.